 Katie LeBesco joined the faculty in the department of Communication Arts in 1998, serving as chair from 2005-2010.
 LeBesco was named Distinguished Chair in 2009.
 Before moving into the role of Associate Dean for Academic Affairs in 2011, she regularly taught Principles and Theories of Communication, History and Development of Communication Theory, Communication Today, Gender, Sexuality and Media, Media Criticism, Public Speaking, Edible Ideologies: The Politics of Food, Feminist and Queer Theory, and Queer Eye: Lesbian and Gay Cinema.
 Most recently, she taught a NYC Seminar, Eating New York.
-She is currently serving as Interim Vice President for Academic Affairs and Dean of the Faculty.
+In 2016-2017, she served as Interim Vice President for Academic Affairs and Dean of the Faculty (Chief Academic Officer) and was subsequently promoted to Senior Associate Dean for Academic Affairs.

-Her books include Culinary Capital (Berg Press, 2012), Edible Ideologies: Representing Food and Meaning (SUNY Press, 2008), Revolting Bodies?
+Her books include The Bloomsbury Handbook of Food and Popular Culture (Bloomsbury, 2017), Culinary Capital (Berg Press, 2012), Edible Ideologies: Representing Food and Meaning (SUNY Press, 2008), Revolting Bodies?
 The Struggle to Redefine Fat Identity (UMass Press, 2004), The Drag King Anthology (Harrington Park Press, 2003), and Bodies Out of Bounds: Fatness and Transgression (UCalifornia Press, 2001).
 In addition, she has authored more than thirty scholarly journal articles and book chapters in edited collections.
 Her work concerns food and popular culture, fat activism, disability and representation, working-class identity, and queer politics.

 B.A., The State University of New York at Albany